znsio/specmatic-documentation/documentation/central_contract_repository.md

 * **Syntax checks and Linting** - We leverage [Spectral](https://stoplight.io/open-source/spectral) for this.
 Read more about this [here](https://github.com/znsio/specmatic-order-contracts#linting)
 * **Specmatic Backward Compatibility Testing** This step is crucial in identifying **backward breaking** changes to the specifications.
-  * Specmatic Backward Compatiblity Testing can compare two versions of the same file in Git to identify the difference.
-Please see this [script](https://github.com/znsio/specmatic-order-contracts/blob/main/.github/workflows/pull_request_merge_checks.yaml) where we are comparing the HEAD (top of the PR branch) and main (top of the master / main branch) for the changed files
+  * Specmatic Backward Compatiblity Check can compare the spec files in your Central Contract Repository (Git Repo) to identify the differences.
+Examples:
+    * **Github Action** -  Please see this [Github Workflow file](https://github.com/znsio/specmatic-order-contracts/blob/main/.github/workflows/pull_request_merge_checks.yaml) where we are running the `specmatic backwardCompatibilityCheck` on the central repo.
+This command does two levels of checks.
+      * Any files that have changed in the Pull Request branch and compares them against their respective version in default branch (which is target of the PR)
+      * Also any files which refer to the change set are also tested for breaking changes (this is necessary to cover the scenario where common schema has been extracted to a separate file and changes to this file impacts backward compatibility of other files that refer to it)
   * Specmatic returns a 0 or 1 just like any command line tool for success and error respectively based on which we can fail the build.
 At this point the team can decide if they should version bump the specification or change the code such that it is backward compatible

 #### Sample Central Contract Repository with Pre-merge checks